 - (1) Schedule 1 has been provided pursuant to the requirements of Rule 12-04(a) and 5-04(c) of Regulation S-X, which require condensed financial information as to the financial position, changes in financial position and results of operations of a parent company as of the same dates and for the same periods for which audited consolidated financial statements have been presented when the restricted net assets of consolidated subsidiaries exceed 25 percent of consolidated net assets as of the end of the most recently completed fiscal year.
 The Company does not include condensed financial information as to the changes in equity as such financial information is the same as the consolidated statements of changes in shareholders' equity. - (2) The condensed financial information has been prepared using the same accounting policies as set out in the consolidated financial statements except that the equity method has been used to account for investments in its subsidiaries and VIE.
 For the parent company, the Company records its investments in subsidiaries and VIE under the equity method of accounting as prescribed in ASC 323, Investments-Equity Method and Joint Ventures.
 Such investments are presented on the Condensed Balance Sheets as "Investment in subsidiaries, VIE and VIE's subsidiaries" and the subsidiaries and VIE's profit or loss as "Equity in losses of subsidiaries, VIE and VIE's subsidiaries" on the Condensed Statements of Operations and Comprehensive Income.
 Ordinarily under the equity method, an investor in an equity method investee would cease to recognize its share of the losses of an investee once the carrying value of the investment has been reduced to nil absent an undertaking by the investor to provide continuing support and fund losses.
-For the purpose of this Schedule I, the parent company has continued to reflect its share, based on its proportionate interest, of the losses of subsidiaries and VIE in investment in and amount due from subsidiaries, VIE and VIE's subsidiaries even though the parent company is not obligated to provide continuing support or fund losses. - (3) For the years ended December 31, 2018, 2019 and 2020, there were no material contingencies, significant provisions of long-term obligations, guarantees of the Company. - (4) For the years ended December 31, 2018, 2019, and 2020, noncash investing activities include offsets of due from and due to subsidiaries, VIE and VIE's subsidiaries amounted to RMB522,825, nil and nil, and transfer of due from subsidiaries, VIE and VIE's subsidiaries to investment in subsidiaries, VIE and VIE's subsidiaries amounted to nil, RMB438,914 and nil, respectively.
+For the purpose of this Schedule I, the parent company has continued to reflect its share, based on its proportionate interest, of the losses of subsidiaries and VIE in investment in and amount due from subsidiaries, VIE and VIE's subsidiaries even though the parent company is not obligated to provide continuing support or fund losses. - (3) For the years ended December 31, 2019, 2020 and 2021, there were no material contingencies, significant provisions of long-term obligations, guarantees of the Company. - (4) For the years ended December 31, 2019, 2020, and 2021, transfer of due from subsidiaries, VIE and VIE's subsidiaries to investment in subsidiaries, VIE and VIE's subsidiaries amounted to RMB438,914, nil and nil, respectively.